Audrey-Ella-xo/project-tracking-api/README.md

 ### Documentation

-The documentation was built using raddocs and swagger
+The documentation was built using raddocs.

 ### Getting Started